Lane-Crawford-Tech/test-data-engineer/README.md

 ## Part 2 - Scenario
-Please design (a) fact table(s) in delta table format to store invoice data in `invoice.pdf` and provide the table schema specification.
+Please design (a) fact table(s) in delta table format to store transaction data in `invoice.pdf` and provide the table schema specification.

 ## Submission